raspberrypilearning/see-like-a-bat/worksheet2.md

     ![t join](images/t_join.jpg)

 	```
-	1. The lead that joins to the smaller of the two resistors, needs to go into the Echo pin on the Ultrasonic distance sensor.
+	1. The lead that joins to the smaller of the two resistors needs to go into the Echo pin on the UDS.
 	1. The lead that branches out from between the sensors must go into GPIO 17
-	1. The lead that comes out of the larger of the two resistors must go into a Gnd pin on the Raspberry Pi.
+	1. The lead that comes out of the larger of the two resistors must go into a ground pin on the Raspberry Pi.
 	1. All the other connections are the same as the previous setup.

 	```

-1. Header leads also need attaching to the vibration motor.
+1. Header leads also need to be attached to the vibration motor.

     ![vibro with headers](images/vibration_motor_with_jumpers.jpg)

-1. Lastly you can connect it all to either your Raspberry Pi, or even better to a Pizero.
+1. Lastly you can connect it all to either your Raspberry Pi, or, even better, to a Pizero.

     ![pizero setup](images/pizero_setup.png)